hyde/hyde/README.rst

 3. Metadata: Hyde now supports hierarchical metadata.
 You can specify and override variables at the site, node or the page level and access them in the templates.
-4. Organization: The sorter, gruouper and tagger plugins provide rich meta-data driven organizational capabilities to hyde sites.
+4. Organization: The sorter, grouper and tagger plugins provide rich meta-data driven organizational capabilities to hyde sites.
 5. Syntactic Sugar: Because of the richness of the plugin infrastructure, hyde can now provide additional syntactic sugar to